namoshizun/MyNotes/Clean Code -- CH1-CH3.md

 > Functions should do one thing.
 They should do it well.
 They should do it only.

 But it does not mean the function should be only one line long :).
-It means the steps of the function are one level abstraction below the stated name of the function.
+It means the steps of the function are **<u>*one level abstraction below*</u>** the stated name of the function.

 Function that has multiple sections are considered not doing one thing.
-E.g, a function that declares, initializes and carries out the task.
+E.g, a function that declares, initializes and carries out the task <= LOL!

 Mixing levels of abstraction within a function is always confusing (i.e, <u>*don't make*</u> *<u>concepts and details are all in one place</u>*).
 A perfect explanation of  symptom can be found at pg 67.